New Discourses Bullets, Ep.8

 Additional episodes of New Discourses Bullets may be found here.

-Subscribe to New Discourses Bullets on SoundCloud, Apple Podcasts, Google Podcasts, Spotify, Stitcher, YouTube, or by RSS.
+Subscribe to New Discourses Bullets on SoundCloud, Apple Podcasts, Spotify, Stitcher, YouTube, or by RSS.

 It’s interesting that because of Jews’ economic success in the United States progressives don’t consider them to be a historically marginalized group, ignoring the actual history.